 On December 1, 1987, The Weather Network was licensed by the Canadian Radio-television and Telecommunications Commission.

-On September 1, 1988, The Weather Network was launched as WeatherNow by Lavalin Inc. and Landmark Communications.
+On September 1, 1988, The Weather Network was originally launched as WeatherNow by Lavalin Inc. and Landmark Communications.

-On February 7, 1994, the GTA broadcast of Morning Report occurred, with a runtime of 4 hours.
+On February 7, 1994, the GTA broadcast of "Morning Report" had a runtime of 4 hours.

-On May 2, 1998, The Weather Network started broadcasting nationally from a new studio facility in Mississauga, Ontario after relocating from Montreal.
+On May 2, 1998, The Weather Network started broadcasting nationally from a new studio facility in Mississauga, Ontario, after relocating from Montreal.

 In 2002, The Weather Network discontinued programming blocks on weekdays.